ropensci/roweb3/content/champions/files/champions_template.md

 ## Motivation

 Why would you like to be part of the rOpenSci champions program? _Please respond in a maximum of 200 words._

+How do you expect your role as a rOpenSci Champion will inform or support your local community? _Please respond in a maximum of 200 words._

+What are three things that you consider to be most important to do or keep in mind when participating in a community of practice like rOpenSci? _Please, explain in a maximum of 400 words._

+Please indicate how your current employment status gives you the flexibility to dedicate time to fulfilling the responsibilities of the rOpenSci Champion Program. _Please respond in a maximum of 200 words._